Skip to main content

 Test vs Production Mode

 Test and production use the same API endpoint (POST /public/api/multihub/v1).
-The environment is determined by your credentials.
-Your 123hub account manager will provide separate test and production credential pairs.
+The environment is determined by your credentials and the service routes assigned during onboarding.
+Your 123hub account manager will confirm which test credentials and low-value routes are available for your account.

 Getting Test Credentials